What is Perinatal Depression and Anxiety Awareness Week?

 Perinatal Depression and Anxiety (PNDA) Week is held on the 11th to the 17th of November in 2019 and is a great opportunity to raise awareness about perinatal mental health issues in your local community.

-Together we can raise awareness about depression & anxiety and other mental illnesses experienced during the perinatal period.
+Together we can raise awareness about depression, anxiety, and other mental health issues experienced during the perinatal period.
 Raising awareness helps those affected and those who care about them to seek help.

 If you could be experiencing this, it’s important to know that you’re not alone – chances are another parent you know has been through it – and there is support.
 In fact, with the right support, people who experience PNDA are responsive, sensitive caregivers who can give their baby everything they need.

 WayAhead’s exceptionally popular information pamphlet is being reprinted this year.
-Orders can be made on the PNDA website, by 4th of October.
 To order your resources, please complete this form

 Early support is key to successfully overcoming PNDA, but many new and expectant caregivers don't know what to look out for.
 PNDA Awareness Week is an opportunity to bring greater awareness to this important issue.
 You can boost the campaign by sharing information on social media, downloading resources, and including the campaign image in your email signature.

-We encourage members of the community to put on events to raise awareness for perinatal depression and anxiety, if you’re organising an event for PNDA Awareness Week, you can register your event and have it published on our events calendar.
+We encourage members of the community to put on events to raise awareness for perinatal depression and anxiety.

 Information regarding statistical prevalence of PNDA: